rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 >Date of publication: <CITE>Februar.
 8. anno 1588 [that is, 1589]</CITE>
 >Note on publication statement: <CITE>The year is given according to Lady Day dating</CITE>

-<a name="5.24.36.6">5.24.36.6</a> If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) requires more than a single adjustment or addition, make a note on publication statement on the source of supplied dates (see [5.23.31.7](/DCRMR/ppdm/Date-of-publication/#5.23.31.7)).
+<a name="5.24.36.6">5.24.36.6</a> **Multiple adjustments or additions**.
+If the [Date of publication](/DCRMR/ppdm/Date-of-publication/) requires more than a single adjustment or addition, always make a Note on publication statement giving the source of the supplied dates (see [5.23.31.7](/DCRMR/ppdm/Date-of-publication/#5.23.31.7)).

 >Example:
 >Date of publication: <CITE>MDCXIII [1613, that is, 1693]</CITE>